TaitoUnited/full-stack-template/CONFIGURATION.md

-# Development
+# Configuration

 > TIP: To save some time, start your application locally while you are configuring the project: `taito install`, `taito start`, `taito init`.
 NOTE: Requires [Node.js](https://nodejs.org/) and [Docker Compose](https://docs.docker.com/compose/install/) installed on host.

 This file has been copied from [SERVER-TEMPLATE](https://github.com/TaitoUnited/SERVER-TEMPLATE/).
 Keep modifications minimal and improve the [original](https://github.com/TaitoUnited/SERVER-TEMPLATE/blob/dev/CONFIGURATION.md) instead.
-Project specific conventions are located in [README.md](README.md#conventions).
-See the [Taito CLI tutorial](https://github.com/TaitoUnited/taito-cli/blob/master/docs/tutorial/README.md) for more thorough development instructions.
-Note that Taito CLI is optional (see [without Taito CLI](#without-taito-cli)).
+Note that Taito CLI is optional (see [usage without Taito CLI](DEVELOPMENT.md#usage-without-taito-cli)).

 Table of contents: